popstarfreas/DG-TS/docs/FAQ/ServernGamemodes.md

 There are 4 types of lobbies:

-Public Lobbies, are normal lobbies created by the server that anyone can join as long as it is in the intermission period up to the 3rd round.
+Public Lobbies, are normal lobbies created by the server that anyone can join as long as it is currently in intermission or below Round 4.

 <a name="Hardcore-Zombies"></a>